Living with type 1 diabetes isn't easy. Diabetes management requires a lot of time and effort, especially in the beginning.

 Diabetes can affect your emotions both directly and indirectly.
 Poorly controlled blood sugar can directly affect your emotions by causing behavior changes, such as irritability.
-Diabetes may also make you feel different from other people, and there may be times you feel resentful that you always have to incorporate diabetes planning in everything you do.
+Diabetes may also make you feel different from other people.
+And there may be times you feel resentful that you always have to incorporate diabetes planning in everything you do.

+If you're interested in a support group, your doctor may be able to recommend one in your area.
 Or you can visit the websites of the American Diabetes Association (ADA) or the Juvenile Diabetes Research Foundation (JDRF) for support group information and to check out local activities for people with type 1 diabetes.
 You can also reach the ADA at 800-DIABETES (800-342-2383) or JDRF at 800-533-CURE (800-533-2873).

-- Standards of medical care in diabetes — 2013.
+- Standards of medical care in diabetes — 2014.
 Diabetes Care.
-2013:36:S1.
+2014;37:s14.

-- Bergenstal RM, et al. Effectiveness of sensor-augmented insulin pump therapy in type 1 diabetes.
+- Bergenstal RM, et al. Threshold-based insulin-pump interruption for reduction of hypoglycemia.
 New England Journal of Medicine.
-2010;363:311.
+2013;369:224.

 You Are ...
 The Campaign for Mayo Clinic